jecksolovyev/com.whitedoc.docs/docs/source/pages/api/methods/documentsForSign.rst

    * - docIds
      - (array[string])

-Depending on body of the request customer can get two type of the response:
+Depending on the body of a request you can get two type of the response:

-1. Send request with empty array in body - get all documents from the envleope with signature related to particular customer
+1. Send request with empty array in body - get all documents from the envleope with signature related to particular user
 2. Send request with particular documentID in body - get particular document for sign

 In response we get an array with information about documents for sign.